1 Can you explain the total sum of the first payment I made when booking the room online?

 24 Can I pay (in cash) at the office?

-It is not possible to pay (in cash) at our office.
+It is not possible to pay (in cash and not by debit card) at our office.

 25 What payment types do you accept?